 You don’t want to point this out, since you don’t want to start a fight.
 So you say, “Great!
 I’m so excited.”

 You’ve stopped spending time with friends and family, either to avoid conflict with your partner or to get around having to explain what’s happening in your relationship.

 Alternatively, you might find that dealing with your partner (or worrying about your relationship) occupies much of your free time.

 In a toxic relationship, you might let go of your usual self-care habits, Lawsin explains.

 You might withdraw from hobbies you once loved, neglect your health, and sacrifice your free time.
 This might happen because you don’t have the energy for these activities or because your partner disapproves when you do your own thing.

 Hoping for change

-You might stay in the relationship because you see the other person’s potential or think that if you just change yourself and your actions, they’ll change as well.
+You might stay in the relationship because you remember how much fun you had in the beginning.
+Maybe you think that if you just change yourself and your actions, they’ll change as well.